-- Sending mean or threatening emails or text/instant messages - Revealing information considered to be personal, private, and sensitive without consent - Pretending to be someone by using their name - Spreading hurtful gossip, secrets, rumours or lies
+- Sending mean or threatening emails or text/ instant messages. - Sharing an embarrassing or a sexual image of someone. - · Pretending to be someone by using their name. - · Spreading hurtful gossip, secrets, rumours or lies. - · Ganging up on someone in a video game.